 The Source for Mac Performance News and Reviews

 IMPORTANT NOTE: This article used the motherboard from the original "Sawtooth" pre-summer 2000 (pre-Gigabit G4) model.
 Later models (Gigabit G4, Digital Audio, Quicksilver and later) have a different power supply and motherboard that passes 28 Volts DC from the power supply to a connector for the ADC port graphics card.
-(28 VDC is passed to the Graphics card ADC port to power Apple's ADC monitors, introduced in Summer 2000 MWNY.)
+(28 VDC is passed to the Graphics card ADC port to power Apple's ADC monitors, introduced at the Summer 2000 MacWorld NY Show.)

 (Page 3 of the article)

 Now as you saw in the picture on the previous page, I made a cable to go into the connector in the bottom of the motherboard.
 I put my volt meter on one end and then stripped the other end, tested for continuity and wrote down which wires were which.
 I made the wire by hacking up an old IDE cable I had kicking around.
 I used my Dremel with a cut-off disk and, with surgical precision, cut off the connector to 10 pins.